TurboCartPig/prog2005-assignment-2/readme.md

 3. /corona/v1/diag/
 4. /corona/v1/notifications/

+## Webhooks

+I choose to interpret the spec in a way that made sense to me, not necessarily the way it was intended or interpreted by anyone else.
+The way I handle ON_CHANGED is probably where this shows the most.
+I made it so that only if a timeout is reached, does the server check if the data is changed, and potentially trigger a ON_CHANGED event.
+ON_CHANGED can not be triggered any other way, not if someone uses the other endpoints, and not if the data changed, but no webhooks has fetched it yet.
+I feel like the spec is vague enough to the point that this should be acceptable.

 ## Development

 This project targets Go 1.15 and 1.16 and I will assume `$GO111MODULE` is set to `on` (or empty if you are running GO 1.16 or newer).